-From the many questions and encounters I’ve had with other photographers seeking information on working with LGBTQ+ couples, I’ve been inspired to create a new blog series — an ongoing guide — specifically as a resource to wedding photographers, though potentially educating all vendors.
+From the many questions and encounters I’ve had with other photographers seeking information on working with LGBTQ+ couples, this is a blog series intended to be a resource to wedding photographers, though hopefully educating all wedding vendors.

 The LGBTQ+ community is comprised of a diverse range of folks with varying sexual orientations, gender identities, and gender expressions.
 Because I believe this understanding is the foundation to a beautiful relationship with your couples, we’ll start here.